smaurya01/demo-neat/README.md

 ## 3. Apps

 Complete, runnable applications for the DevKit. **[`apps/README.md`](apps/README.md)** describes each one and how to run it.
-New to the apps?
-Start with single-stream **YOLO11**.

 | Type | | | | |
 | --- | --- | --- | --- | --- |